 Sinus Tachycardia

 Sinus Tachycardia is a Sinus Rhythm with a rate greater than 99bpm and is otherwise identical to NSR.
-This fast rate results in a short R-R Interval on the EKG tracing and more frequent complexes per length.
+This fast rate results in short RR Intervals on the EKG tracing and more frequent complexes per length.

-EKG monitor simulation of Sinus Tachycardia at a rate of 124bpm.
+EKG / ECG monitor simulation of Sinus Tachycardia at a heart rate of 130bpm.

-As a type of Sinus Rhythm, Sinus Tachycardia will have the prototypical P-QRS-T pattern of Normal Sinus Rhythm and Sinus Bradycardia.
+As a type of Sinus Rhythm, Sinus Tachycardia will have the prototypical P-QRS-T pattern of Normal Sinus Rhythm.
 The tachy in Sinus Tachycardia means fast.
-A Sinus Rhythm is fast when its HR is greater than 99 (the highest rate of NSR.)
+A Sinus Rhythm is fast when its heart rate is greater than 99 beats per minute (bpm): the fastest rate of NSR.

 💬